micbay/RaceTimerAndController/README.md

 // Note that the device index is device order-1
 // LANE_COUNT is set in the '...Settings.h' files
 const byte LED_BAR_COUNT = LANE_COUNT + 1;
+// Declaring variable to hold base lane count (not strictly necessary).
+// We could just use 'LANE_COUNT', but it's used so often in project
+// code I preferred converting it into a byte constant. const byte laneCount = LANE_COUNT;

 // Declare object representing attached LED devices
 // LedControl parameters (DataIn, CLK, CS/LOAD, Number of devices))